A Note on the Reader

 This redefines the requirements of the writing itself.
 Concepts are not translated downward to meet an assumed limitation.
 They are presented at the level required by the phenomenon itself.
 If a model requires abstraction, abstraction is retained.
 If a mechanism involves multiple interacting components, those components are articulated in relation to one another.
 The goal is not simplification.
 The goal is structural fidelity — a correspondence between the organization of the writing and the organization of the phenomenon it describes.

-This orientation is not simply a philosophical preference.
-It aligns with established developments in cognitive science.
+This orientation also has a cognitive basis.
 Work in Predictive Processing holds that perception and understanding are constructed through hierarchical inference rather than passively received.
 The mind does not absorb pre-processed conclusions.
 It constructs models through active engagement with structured information.
 Research on cognitive load and schema formation reinforces this directly: durable learning depends on the integration of new material into existing structural representations, not on exposure to isolated fragments optimized for immediate consumption.
+The distinction at stake is not between clarity and complexity.
+It is between two different kinds of clarity.
+Simplified formats produce immediate clarity by removing structural depth.
+Architecturally organized material produces delayed clarity by allowing the structure of the idea to emerge through engagement.
+The first is designed for speed.
+The second is designed for accuracy.

 This approach necessarily narrows the field of engagement.
 Not all readers seek this kind of interaction with material.
 Many prefer formats that deliver conclusions efficiently and with minimal effort.
-The scale of simplified psychology writing reflects that preference accurately.
 A different orientation accepts a smaller, more engaged readership in exchange for a higher level of conceptual accuracy.
+Accessibility achieved through distortion is not neutral.
+It does not simply make the concept easier to reach.
+It reshapes the concept into something else.
+The result may be more consumable, but it no longer corresponds to the phenomenon it was intended to describe.

 The Reader as Part of the Work